 Pneumonia is an infection that inflames the lungs, Typically caused by bacterial or viral infections, pneumonia causes the lungs to fill up with fluid/pus – this leads to children having difficulty breathing, fever and chills.

 Pneumonia is spread via person-to-person contact.
 This happens in a number of ways – children can inhale the sneeze or cough droplets of someone who is already infected, and they can also pick up germs and particles by touching surfaces that an infected person has come in contact with.
 People with weakened immune systems are at increased risk of catching pneumonia; it can be contracted by ingesting food and/or fungal particles.
-Symptoms of pneumonia can range anywhere from a mild cold to things like chest pain, coughs accompanied with phlegm, waves of fatigue, fevers, nausea and shortness of breath.
+Symptoms of pneumonia can range anywhere from a mild cold to things like chest pain, coughs accompanied by phlegm, waves of fatigue, fevers, nausea and shortness of breath.

 Pneumonia caused by a virus can only be treated with rest – other ways to minimize the effect of symptoms and speed up your child’s recovery includes staying hydrated, drinking warm beverages, taking warm baths and dressing in enough layers to combat chills.
 Pneumonia caused by bacteria can be treated with prescribed antibiotics – speak with a KixCare pediatrician to see if a prescription-based treatment plan would be appropriate for your child.